Decomposition of spectrum (functional analysis): Quantum mechanics

-However, the phenomena of Anderson localization and dynamical localization describe, when the eigenfunctions are localized in a physical sense.
+Known as the Basel problem, this series converges to $\frac{\pi^2}{6}$.
+Yet, $f$ increases as $x \to \infty$, i.e, the state "escapes to infinity".
+The phenomena of Anderson localization and dynamical localization describe when the eigenfunctions are localized in a physical sense.
 Anderson Localization means that eigenfunctions decay exponentially as $x \to \infty$.
 Dynamical localization is more subtle to define.

-Sometimes, when performing physical quantum mechanical calculations, one encounters "eigenvectors" that do not lie in L2(R), i.e. wave functions that are not localized.
-These are the free states of the system.
-As stated above, in the mathematical formulation, the free states correspond to the absolutely continuous spectrum.
+Sometimes, when performing quantum mechanical measurements, one encounters "eigenstates" that are not localized, e.g., quantum states that do not lie in L2(R).
+These are free states belonging to the absolutely continuous spectrum.
+In the spectral theorem for unbounded self-adjoint operators, these states are referred to as "generalized eigenvectors" of an observable with "generalized eigenvalues" that do not necessarily belong to its spectrum.
 Alternatively, if it is insisted that the notion of eigenvectors and eigenvalues survive the passage to the rigorous, one can consider operators on rigged Hilbert spaces.

+An example of an observable whose spectrum is purely absolutely continuous is the position operator of a free particle moving on the entire real line.
+Also, since the momentum operator is unitarily equivalent to the position operator, via the Fourier transform, it has a purely absolutely continuous spectrum as well.

-It was believed for some time that singular spectrum is something artificial.
-However, examples as the almost Mathieu operator and random Schrödinger operators have shown, that all types of spectra arise naturally in physics.
+The singular spectrum correspond to physically impossible outcomes.
+It was believed for some time that the singular spectrum was something artificial.
+However, examples such as the almost Mathieu operator and random Schrödinger operators have shown, that all types of spectra arise naturally in physics.